-4000+ temples at sunrise and sunset, a river and mist created a beautiful set of photos that was just as hard to narrow down as my photos of Inle Lake.
+4000+ temples at sunrise, the Ayeyarwady river, and slow rising mist created a photo tour that was just as hard to narrow down as photos of Inle Lake.

 A ceremonial procession for some young boys.
 Possibly to become novice monks